The Shavingwood Workshop

 Picture

-First I apply tape to the mating surfaces of both the template and my material I am going to create my curve in.
+First I apply tape to the mating surfaces of both the template and the material I am going to create my curve in.

 Picture